visit-dav/visit/docs/SphynxDocs/SavingPrinting/Saving_Cinema.rst

 as in a spherical coordinate system.
 When a phi-theta camera is used, the Cinema export will save the visualization from a multitude of different camera orientations.
-This allows the user later in the Cinema viewer to interactively rotate around the object much as though the object were live instead of just a collection of image frames.
+This allows the user later in the Cinema viewer to interactively rotate around the object much as though the object was live instead of just a collection of image frames.
 The camera type can be selected using the **Camera type** control in the **Save Cinema** wizard and either static or phi-theta cameras can be selected.
-When a phi-theta camera is selected, the number of camera angles in the phi and theta dimensions can be selected using the **Phi** and **Theta** controls.
+When a phi-theta camera is selected, the number of camera angles in the phi and theta dimensions can be set using the **Phi** and **Theta** controls.

 Frame settings